DavBfr/cf/Skel/project/README.md

 ------------

-This software require PHP version 5.3 or up with the php command-line program available to run istallation scripts.
+This software require PHP version 5.3 or up with the php command-line program available to run installation scripts.

 You may also need Internet access to be able to download dependencies.